janbalangue/shelfie-app/README.md

 # shelfie-app
-A React Native demo application.
+A React Native demo application using Expo and Typescript.